 The university is not liable for any loss, damage, injury or other consequence resulting from a participant's failure to comply with university policies, rules and regulations, and applicable laws while participating in the off-campus activity.

 Participants in off-campus activities which may include special risk components should be provided with and sign a liability waiver, indemnification and assumption of risk form which identifies and provides notice those activities may include inherent risks for loss or injury.

-The university event coordinators should have participants complete and submit the General Notice to Participants of Risk/Waiver of Responsibility to the sponsoring department.
+The university event coordinators should have participants complete and submit the Participant Notice of Risk and Waiver to the sponsoring department.
 Completed forms should be kept on file by the sponsoring department/unit as required by the Retention of University Records policy.